 (Image courtesy of Jack Tillmany)

-Most of her movie appearances occurred during the period from 1932 - 1942 at Republic, Columbia, RKO, Monogram, Puritan ... anywhere and everywhere.
+Most of her movie appearances occurred during the period from 1932-1942 at Republic, Columbia, RKO, Monogram, Puritan ... anywhere and everywhere.
 Her first western was the Tim McCoy END OF THE TRAIL (Columbia, 1932), and over the next ten years, she did about two dozen oaters with Rex Bell, Jack Randall, Tim Holt, Gene Autry, Don Barry, Tim McCoy, Tom Keene, Charles Starrett, Russell Hayden, Wild Bill Elliott, Dennis Moore, the Range Busters, and the Rough Riders.
-In most of these, she was the leading lady including MEXICALI ROSE (Republic, 1939), one of Gene Autry's best.
-But there were a few in which she played second string to the main heroine.
+In most, she was the leading lady and a good example is MEXICALI ROSE (Republic, 1939), one of Gene Autry's best.
+However, there were a few oaters in which she played second string to the main heroine.
 An example is THE RETURN OF WILD BILL (Columbia, 1940) which starred Bill Elliott and Iris Meredith.
 Luana is killed in the ending gunfight.

 She had support roles - but not the female lead - in four serials: